-7. Privacy Notices
+7. Privacy Notice

 The school obtains, keeps and uses personal information about students, their families, alumni, staff, governors and suppliers of the school.
-The detail relating to how we collect and process that information is set out within separate Privacy Notices that can be found on the school website.
+The detail relating to how we collect and process that information is explained in the Privacy Notice published on the school website.

-We will take appropriate measures to provide information in Privacy Notices in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
+We will take appropriate measures to provide information in the Privacy Notice in a concise, transparent, intelligible and easily accessible form, using clear and plain language.

-It is important that all parties read and comply with the school's Privacy Notices.
+It is important that all parties read and comply with the school's Privacy Notice.